Maksimir Park: Flora

+Climate

+Since records began in 1949, the highest temperature recorded at the local weather station at an elevation of 123 m was 40.4 C, on 5 July 1950.
+The coldest temperature was -31.4 C, on 15 February 1940.

 Location and access

 Maksimir is located in the eastern central part of the city.

 ZET tram lines 4, 5, 7, 11 and 12 frequently connect the park to the rest of the city.
 A stop named Bukovačka is located at the main entrance into the park.

 A less frequent bus route 226 from a nearby Svetice terminal connects to the Mirogoj cemetery and goes on to the Kaptol terminal in the old city centre.